What is Shopping Cart Abandonment Rate?

 If we take the example below, by reducing the Shopping Cart Abandonment Rate by 15% from 69.82% to 60%, you see a 28% uplift in completed transactions.
 If we apply an Average Order Value (AOV) of £50, that equates to a £35,300 increase in revenue.

 Common Reasons for Shopping Cart Abandonment

-Shoppers will abandon carts for a range of reasons, but some of the most common and most important to address are listed below:
+Shoppers will abandon carts for a myriad of reasons, but some of the most common and most important to address are listed below: